angelopoerio/misc/README.md

 # list_logs
 Try to list the log files of an application
 Example usage: sudo ./list_logs.sh $(pidof mysqld)

+# gen_cert
+Generate a SSL certificate avoiding the interactive prompt

 # decorators
 A python module containing some decorators I wrote